 monitor extended service providers to ensure the customer maintains the competitive integrated employment with the supports, training, and accommodations listed in the VR1646, Supported Employment Services, Job Stability Report.

-The SE specialist submits a fully complete, accurate, signed, and dated VR1647, Supported Employment Closure Summary, that was completed electronically, and collects all signatures, which must be handwritten.
+The SE specialist submits a fully complete, accurate, signed, and dated VR1647, Supported Employment Closure Summary, that was completed electronically. .
 The customer must be employed on the date the customer signs the VR1647.
+For information on acceptable signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

 The completed forms describe the customer's job placement and extended services.